 The Group is responsible for the funding of a defined benefit pension scheme in the UK, which pays a levy to the Pension Protection Fund of an amount outside the control of the Group, as well as three smaller such schemes in the USA.
-Changes in the value of the liabilities of the pension schemes, which were valued in aggregate at £383.9m at 31 December 2014 in accordance with IAS 19, as a consequence of changes in interest rates and mortality rates, amongst others, and changes in the value of the assets of the pension schemes, which were valued in aggregate at £363.3m at 31 December 2014, are largely outside the control of the Group.
+Changes in the value of the liabilities of the pension schemes, which were valued in aggregate at £357.8m at 31 December 2015 in accordance with IAS 19, as a consequence of changes in interest rates and mortality rates, amongst others, and changes in the value of the assets of the pension schemes, which were valued in aggregate at £361.8m at 31 December 2015, are largely outside the control of the Group.
+The valuation of these schemes impact on the value of capital employed in the Group and the extent to which, as a matter of law, it has available to distributable profits.
 The Group has responsibility for the adequate funding of the pension schemes and is currently paying to the UK scheme £1.8m per annum in respect of deficit funding following an actuarial funding valuation as at 30 June 2012.
+The UK scheme is subject to a full actuarial funding valuation as at 30 June 2015 which will help inform its funding requirements over the subsequent periods.

 The Group and the pension schemes implement liability reduction strategies where such opportunities exist and the Group maintains regular dialogue with its pension advisors on such matters.
 Regular meetings are held with the trustee of the UK pension scheme, to input into their asset investment decisions and to apprise the trustee of the progress of the Group to help inform them in making decisions which may impact the scheme funding requirements.
-However, many factors which impact the valuations of the pension schemes are outside the control of the Group.
+However, many factors which impact the valuations and funding requirements of the pension schemes are outside the control of the Group.